Battle-monkey/Open-Arcade-layout-tester-and-creator/README.md

 -~~Modify the anti collision system to it does not interfere with the background image~~ ----------------done

--Modify the anti collision sistem to work right with the lever plates
+-~~Modify the anti collision sistem to work right with the lever plates~~ ----------------done

 -Create a drag selection tool, capable to select variuos items at the same time and move or center on the canvas